Ralmao/churn/README.txt

 churn
-using Random Forest Classifier for a churn dataset import pandas as pd import numpy as np import matplotlib.pyplot as plt
+Using Random Forest Classifier for a churn dataset import pandas as pd import numpy as np import matplotlib.pyplot as plt